 - Bad advice

-However, it is particularly challenging to argue reasonable-cause in the case of estimated tax underpayment penalties.
-Unless a taxpayer retired or became disabled over the course of the tax year, the best way to get out of paying estimated tax penalties is to:
+Underpayment Penalty AbatementIt can be challenging to argue reasonable-cause in the case of estimated tax underpayment penalties.
+Unless a taxpayer retired or became disabled over the course of the tax year, the best way to get out of paying estimated tax penalties is likely going to be:

 - Prove that the penalty could be lessened or lifted if it were measured by another means.